 Click here to see photos of the rifling bench attributed to William Border, Sr. that his son Daniel Border is said to have used.

-The following photo shows a framed picture of David and Milton Defibaugh in their youth, with one holding a full stock long arm and the other holding a small pistol.
+The following photo shows a framed picture of David and Milton Defibaugh, with one holding a full stock long arm and the other holding a small pistol.
 A cane made by Milton Defibaugh is positioned on the right side of the framed picture.
 The 2006 book "Bedford and its Neighbors" includes a very clear copy of the same picture, and indicates that Milton is on the left.
 The individual who purchased the items in August of 2013 wrote in November of 2013 that David is on the left in the picture (see below).
 I think David is on the left because the individual on the left looks older in the 2006 book, and David was nearly nine years older than Milton.
 I think the picture is printed backwards because the pistol is held in the left hand, the rifle is held backwards, and (in the 2006 book) one can see that the lock and cap lock are on the left-hand side of the rifle.
 Furthermore, I have seen a portion of this photo printed mirror image, with the individual in the tall hat labeled "David Defibaugh" using an adhesive note.

 The 1953 edition of the book "American Gun Makers" puts David Defibaugh in the southern part of Bedford county and describes him as the son of William Defibaugh, and the brother of Milton Defibaugh.